Home > Health Encyclopedia

-Although there are no specific treatments for fainting, a number of alternative therapies help protect the heart and blood vessels.
-Fainting may be caused by a serious underlying health condition, so check with your health care provider before taking any herbs or supplements.
-Always tell your health care provider about the herbs and supplements you are using or considering using.
+Although there are no specific treatments for fainting, a number of alternative therapies can help protect the heart and blood vessels.
+Fainting may be caused by a serious underlying health condition.
+So check with your doctor before taking any herbs or supplements.
+Always tell your doctor about the herbs and supplements you are using or considering using.

 You may have warning signs before fainting.
 Hypnosis, deep breathing, relaxation techniques, and biofeedback may help you avoid fainting.
 These techniques may also help you control fainting related to regulation of your blood pressure.

 These supplements may promote heart health:

 The use of herbs is a time-honored approach to strengthening the body and treating disease.
 However, herbs can trigger side effects and interact with other herbs, supplements, or medications.
 For these reasons, take herbs with care and under the supervision of a health care provider.

 Sometimes, fainting may be due to drops in a hormone called cortisol.
 Ask your doctor about testing for low cortisol.
 Some doctors may prescribe cortisol hormone supplements or use nutrients and herbs to get cortisol levels back to normal.

 Before prescribing a remedy, homeopaths take into account a person's constitutional type -- your physical, emotional, and intellectual makeup.
 An experienced and certified homeopath will assess your individual constitution and symptoms, and then recommend remedies.
 Below are common remedies used for fainting or pre-fainting symptoms:

 Acupuncture may help treat fainting.
 A clinical analysis of 102 serious cases of loss of consciousness reported that acupuncture helped in a large number of these cases.